Health Certificates for Traveling or Moving with your Pet(s)

 All cats, dogs and ferrets will be required to have proof of rabies vaccination for travel within the United States and out of the country.
 You will need to have a signed (not stamped or digital) original Rabies Certificate.
 Faxed, photocopied, emailed certificates or those that are not signed or have been stamped are not considered valid.
 We can only issue certificates for vaccines that an Orange Grove Animal Hospital veterinarian has given.

 Typically travel between the continental US states (other than Hawaii) is easily accomplished with minimal paperwork, although some states have regulations regarding hybrid dogs and cats (such as Savannahs, Bengals and Chaussies as well as Wolf-hybrids).
 International travel regulations are determined by the country which you are traveling to.
-Documentation for international travel may include endorsement by the USDA-APHIS office in New Mexico after it has been signed by our veterinarians, laboratory testing or submission of documents before travel or a variety of other requirements.
+Documentation for international travel may include endorsement by the USDA-APHIS office in Washington state after it has been signed by our veterinarians, laboratory testing or submission of documents before travel or a variety of other requirements.
 While we strive to make the legal documentation part of your trip as smooth as possible, we are often confined by the legal requirements of the destination.

 Due to the introduction of Highly Pathogenic Avian Influenza (HPAI or H5N1) in 1983, movement of ALL birds within and out of the US is strictly regulated.
 In addition, not all birds, even pet birds, are considered pets and may fall under one or more federal or international laws.
 Domestic birds such as chickens, ducks and geese, fall under the restrictions and guidelines imposed by the National Poultry Improvement Plan (NPIP) and in some cases the Migratory Bird Act.
 Some states and countries have restrictions on specific parrot species.
 Moving with pet birds is rarely simple and can take many weeks to obtain the required documentation.
 It is important to work closely with your veterinarian and staff of Orange Grove Animal Hospital in Tucson, Arizona to ensure your bird moves with you with as minimal stress as possible.